 Now that we’ve gotten some of the foundations laid down, I’ll share with you what I think is the Ultimate Bolivia Road Trip, based on my journeys to the Andean country.
 This extravaganza outlines a two-month sojourn in Bolivia, but if you have the time and money, you can easily stretch it into three months of incredible adventures.

-Even though with 1.8 million people, La Paz is only the third-largest city in population.
+Even though it has 1.8 million residents, La Paz is still only the third-largest city in population.
 Its suburb, El Alto, is actually larger.
 However, La Paz is the country’s most recognizable city and one of Bolivia’s two capitals, with the other being the constitutional capital, Sucre.

 When arriving in La Paz, you’ll find that even the local people take it slow and easy walking up the steep streets, because at 3,640 meters, this is the highest capital city in the world!
 And because many of you will be coming from much lower altitudes, you’ll probably feel the altitude weighing on your chest even more than the locals do.